beeploop/foorrent/README.md

 ## Known issues worth investigating
  - Doesn't/fails to connect to most of the peers returned by the tracker.
  - Download speed is slow.
+ - Not well tested, especially concurrent downloading and communication with peers

 ## Installation